I want Azalea to feel like you,

 and froze your emotions in place,

-to catch them before they could reach you too deep
+catching them before they could reach you too deep

 in the place you were too scared to be.